solver-collective/shopify-origin-theme/README.md

 - Browserstack for local development automatice page reloading
 - Shopify ThemeKit for theme deployment and updates
 - JavaScript in ES6 (using Babel)
+- Bootstrap 4 (so we can all agree about grid and utility classes)

 ## Requirements
 - Node.js v8.x++